-October 28, Week 9: Conservative and Religious Women - Wives and Mothers as Guardians of Tradition
+November 3, Week 10: Conservative and Religious Women - Wives and Mothers as Guardians of Tradition

 - Margaret Power, "Who but a Woman?
 The Transnational Diffusion of Anti-Communism among Conservative Women in Brazil, Chile and the United States during the Cold War," Journal of Latin American Studies, p.
 93-119 - Margaret Power, "Defending Dictatorship: Conservative Women in Pinochet's Chile and the 1988 Plebiscite," in Radical Women in Latin America: left and right, p.
 299-324 - Karen Kampwith, "Women in the Armed Struggles in Nicaragua: Sandinistas and Contras Compared," in Radical Women in Latin America: left and right, p.
-79-109
+79-109 - Research proposal for final paper due November 6 (2-3 pages)

-November 4, Week 10: Domestic Workers - "Women's Work" and Legacies of Colonial Violence
+November 10: Domestic Workers - "Women's Work" and Legacies of Colonial Violence

 - Elizabeth Quay Hutchison, "Shifting Solidarities: The Politics of Household Workers in Cold War Chile," The Hispanic American Historical Review, p.
 129-162 - Joaze Bernardino-Costa, "Destabilizing the National Hegemonic Narrative: The Decolonized Thought of Brazil's Domestic Workers' Unions," Latin American Perspectives, p.
 33-45 - Adelinda Díaz Uriarte, "The Autobiography of a Fighter" in Muchachas No More, ed.
 Elsa M. Chaney and Mary Garcia Castro, p.
-389-406 - Annotated bibliography due Thursday, November 7 (8-10 sources)
+389-406